ybs294000/SalaryScope/README.md

   </a>
 </p>

-> Machine learning-powered salary prediction system with dual models, hybrid resume analysis (spaCy + rule-based extraction), interactive analytics, an extensible Model Hub with four schema-driven prediction modes per model, and data-driven extraction lexicons covering 20+ STEM and professional domains.
+> Machine learning-powered salary prediction system with dual models, hybrid resume analysis (spaCy + rule-based extraction), interactive analytics, an extensible Model Hub with four schema-driven prediction modes per model, and data-driven extraction lexicons covering multiple professional domains.

 SalaryScope is a machine learning-based web application developed as a Final Year B.Tech Project.
 It provides salary prediction capabilities through two distinct models, each trained on a different dataset and targeting different use cases.
 The application is built with Streamlit and deployed on Streamlit Cloud.